sophia4422/e-commerce-back-end/README.md

 ## Description

-I have built the back end for an e-commerce site.
-It has been configured with a working Express.js API and uses Sequelize to interact with a MySQL database.
+The back end for an e-commerce site.
+This app has been configured with a working Express.js API and uses Sequelize to interact with a MySQL database.

 ## Installation